AlexsLemonade/training-modules/scRNA-seq/00-scRNA_introduction.md

 #### Cons:
 - Sequencing is not bidirectional so data will likely have more intense 3' bias.
-- Coverage of these technologies is generally not as deep.
+- The sequencing depth per cell with these technologies is generally lower.

 ## Resources: